bfaludi/azrcmd/README.md

 ```

 It always override the already existing files!
 If you want to turn off this behaviour, please use the `--skip_existing` parameter.
+Of course, if you only want to download the new or changed blobs than you'd use the `--sync` attribute.
 You can test the methods with the `--dryrun` parameter.

 #### List files